[Feature] The other crisis: Locusts imperil millions in Africa

 But "desert locusts love to lay their eggs in hot, moist, and sandy soil," Limba noted.

-The last five years in the region have been hotter than ever and rainfall in the Horn of Africa was 400 percent more than normal in October to December last year.
+The last five years in the region have been hotter than ever, but at the same time rainfall in the Horn of Africa was 400 percent more than normal in October to December last year.

+Rains in recent years in the Arabian Peninsula's Empty Quarter were also unusual.

 "These abnormal rains were caused by the Indian Ocean 'dipole', a phenomenon accentuated by climate change," the FAO's Ferrand said.